wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation-healthcare/includes/3-trial.md

 ## Task 4: Obtain the Dynamics 365 Field Service Trial

-In this task, you'll obtain the **Dynamics 365 Field Service Trial** license which the Home health solution uses in Microsoft Cloud for Healthcare.
+In this task, you'll obtain the **Dynamics 365 Field Service Trial** license, which the Home health solution uses in Microsoft Cloud for Healthcare.

 1. Go to [Microsoft 365 admin center](https://admin.microsoft.com/?azure-portal=true).